 Pin has the larger database by a wide margin: 850M+ indexed profiles with 100% coverage across North America and Europe.
 Noon has no published database size figure - it searches the open web in real time instead.
 The average time to fill an open position in the US is 44 days, according to SHRM’s 2025 Recruiting Benchmarking Report, and database coverage is one of the biggest factors in reducing that number.

-Pin’s 850M+ profiles are searchable and contactable directly from the platform - no hopping between tools.
-That’s one of the largest proprietary databases in recruiting technology.
+Every one of those 850M+ profiles is searchable and contactable directly from the platform, with no hopping between tools - one of the largest proprietary databases in recruiting technology.
+No tabs to juggle.

 Does database size actually affect outcomes?
 Recruiters using Pin fill positions in an average of 14 days - 82% faster than traditional methods, according to Pin’s 2026 user survey.
-When your database covers 850M+ people, the AI has more candidates to evaluate, which means better matches faster.
+When your database covers 850M+ people, the AI has more candidates to evaluate.
+More candidates in, better matches out.

 Chart summary: Pin has 850M+ indexed profiles.
 The typical AI sourcing tool covers 200M-500M profiles.
 Noon AI’s database size is undisclosed (web-based sourcing).
 Source: Pin first-party data; vendor disclosures.